build-on-aws/content/posts/amazon-bedrock-golang-getting-started/index.md

 Note that this "workflow" (preparing payload with prompt, marshalling payload, model invocation and un-marshalling) will be common across our examples (and most likely in your applications) going forward with slight changes as per the model/use-case.

-You can also try an information extraction scenario using this :
+You can also try an information extraction scenario using this prompt:

 ```text
 <directory>